MYaseenk20/react_agent_with_langchain_ollama/README.md

 This project demonstrates a **manual implementation of the ReAct (Reason + Act) agent pattern** using **LangChain**, **Ollama**, and a **custom tool execution loop**.

-Instead of relying on `AgentExecutor`, this example shows **how ReAct works internally**, giving you full control and understanding of the agent’s reasoning and tool usage.

 ---

 ## 🚀 Features